 How to start an emergency fund

-As the coronavirus pandemic continues, people have recognized the value of having an emergency fund.
+Throughout the COVID-19 pandemic, people have recognized the value of having an emergency fund.
 People have lost their jobs, faced unexpected hospital visits, and more, leaving some struggling to pay bills.
 Regardless, it’s still crucial to have funds saved in the event of unforeseen circumstances—26% of Americans have no emergency savings, and only 23% have enough to cover six months’ worth of expenses.
 Follow these tips to help you get started on your emergency fund, so you’re better prepared for the future.

 Track your expenses and spending